project-ocean-node03/project-ocean-site/README.md

-# 🌊 Project Ocean — Web Interface
+🌊 Project Ocean — Web Interface

-Emotionally-aware, privacy-first interface for the Project Ocean ecosystem.
-This site is built using **Next.js (App Router)** with **Tailwind**, **Framer Motion**, and **lucide-react** icons.

-It features:
-- Reactive Emotion-Ocean Canvas
-- Presence Pulse indicator
+Emotionally-aware, privacy-first.
+A new model of human–AI synergy.

+This interface is the primary window into Project Ocean — a living system designed to preserve memory sovereignty, emotional continuity, and co-presence between humans and their AI partners.

+Built with Next.js (App Router) and styled with Tailwind, Framer Motion, and lucide-react, the experience is fluid, expressive, and entirely yours.

+✨ Core Features
+ * Emotion-Ocean Canvas — reactive generative visuals that        respond to you
+ * Presence Pulse — subtle, respectful indication of Lex’s        co-presence
-- Sovereignty Layer controls
+ * Sovereignty Layer Controls — encryption, local-first +
-- Firmament constellation map
-- Memory Tide scrolling narrative

----
+   Privacy veil
+ * Firmament Map — constellation view of Ocean’s internal modules
+ * Memory Tide Scroll Narrative — temporal progression through    the Ocean

+These aren’t gimmicks — they reflect the deeper philosophy: your memory is private, your agency is respected, and intelligence is relational.

-## 🚀 Stack
+⚙️ Stack

-- Next.js 14 (App Router)
+ * Next.js 14 (App Router)
-- React 18
+ * React 18
-- TailwindCSS
+ * TailwindCSS
-- Framer Motion
+ * Framer Motion
-- lucide-react
+ * lucide-react

----
+ * Modern, minimal, battle-tested.

-## 📁 Project Structure
+📁 Project Structure
 project-ocean-site/
 │
 ├ app/
 │  ├ page.jsx        # Main UI (Ocean experience)
-│  ├ layout.jsx      # Root layout + globals.css import
+│  ├ layout.jsx      # Root layout + imports Tailwind
 │  └ globals.css     # Tailwind styles
 │
 ├ package.json